nicklockwood/iCarousel/README.md

 Note that taps and gestures will be ignored on any item view except the currently selected one, unless you set the `centerItemWhenSelected` property to NO.

-On Mac OS there is no easy way to detect clicks on carousel items currently.
+On Mac OS there is no easy way to embed controls within iCarousel item views currently.
 You cannot just supply an NSButton as or inside your item view because the transforms applied to the item views mean that hit detection doesn't work properly.
 I'm investigating possible solutions to this (if you know a good way to fix this, please get in touch, or fork the project on github).

 FAQ